The Four Kotlin Versions in a Gradle Project

 }

-Change the KGP version, and you change the Kotlin your project is written in.
+Change the KGP version, and you change the Kotlin compiler used to compile your project.
 This is the version you control directly.

+Now the other compiler.
 Gradle ships its own Kotlin compiler and standard library inside the distribution.
-It’s the compiler that builds your Kotlin DSL and build logic, and its standard library is on the classpath your build scripts and the plugins in your build run against.
+It’s the compiler that builds your Kotlin DSL scripts and Gradle-managed build logic, and its standard library is available on the classpath used by build scripts and plugins.

 # gradle/wrapper/gradle-wrapper.properties